This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Rodents as Primary Prey

-- Field rodents are particularly vulnerable in open spaces
+- Field rodents are vulnerable

-- Urban rodents help sustain hawk populations in cities
+- Urban rodents sustain hawk populations

 Hunting Techniques for Small Mammal Prey